CZ-NIC/fred-docs/EPPReference/CommandStructure/Delete/DeleteNsset.rst

 Delete nsset
 ==============

+A nsset delete command is used to delete a single nsset whose status allows it to be deleted.

 A nsset delete command is a ``delete`` element in the ``nsset`` namespace (``http://www.nic.cz/xml/epp/nsset-1.2``).

-It is used to delete a nsset whose status allows it to be deleted.

 .. index:: Ⓔdelete, Ⓔid